textxchange/textxchange.github.io/index.md

 * When writing the book description, it's unclear about what a user should write, whether it's the content description or user experience such as how helpful the book is for their class.
 * Users can add a negative value for selling books by incrementing down on the down arrow
+* When adding a new book to sell, the page gives an error when typing an ISBN with hyphens even though most ISBNs are displayed with hyphens.
+The error simply says "ISBN is required" with no context regarding how hyphens aren't allowed in the field.
+* If there's a typo in the ISBN or if it's invalid, a cover picture for a random unrelated book will sometimes be displayed.
+* Parts of the user-interface become messed up on mobile.

 ## Developer Guide